BadKarma6969/DSAP/README.md

-# Graph Polarization & Community Detection Simulation
+# Modeling the spread of  ideology in a population

 ##  Project Overview

-This project simulates **graph structures** with polarized nodes and detects communities based on node polarities.
+This project simulates **graph structures** with some idealogically polarized nodes and detects communities based on node polarities.
 The main goal is to study how polarization evolves in networks and how communities form over time.
-It can later be extended to real-world datasets like social media graphs.
+Graph based approaches for modeling idealogical belifs in communities is an incresingly used tool in political and behavioural sciences (Socigrams).
 **Key features:**

 - Generate random graphs with configurable size and connectivity.
 - Assign polarities to nodes in the range `[-1, 1]`.
-- Simulate community formation using graph structure and node polarities.
+- Simulate idealogical spread using graph structure and node polarities.
+- Detects communities of similar ideaologies
 - Visualize communities and node polarization.
-- Future extensions: diffusion models, real-world graph integration.

 ---

 ##  Technologies Used

-- **Python**: Graph generation, simulation, visualization.
+-  **Python: NetworkX MatPlotLib**: Only for graph visualisation
-- **NetworkX**: Graph creation and community detection.
+-  **C++**: Graph creation and community detection.
-- **Matplotlib / Seaborn**: Visualization of nodes and communities.
-- **Optional**: C++ modules for performance-critical simulations.

 ---